andyglick/ds-spring-bridge-addon/README.md

 the code isn't well tested, so there are/will be lots of fun things to do.
 Voila, voila (pronounced voyla voyla, and not at all in the proper French manner) HEH!

+(active work is being done, at least for now on the 1.0.0 branch)